 Upon completion of all testing, and the determination of the scope of possible abatement and/or remediation work, cost information shall be submitted for review.
+Cost estimates shall be prepared/verified by the Connecticut Licensed Environmental Professional ("LEP") assigned to the project.
 Costs for testing and abatement must be included in the project cost summary and exploded trade payment breakdown on the appropriate individual line items of Testing and Environmental.